wazuh/wazuh-documentation/source/_templates/installations/elastic/common/copy_certificates_filebeat_wazuh_cluster.rst

 ..
 Copyright (C) 2020 Wazuh, Inc.

-Before to use the following command, you need to remember the number that you defined this Wazuh server in the ``instances.yml`` file.
+Before using the following command, you need to remember the number that you defined for this Wazuh server in the ``instances.yml`` file.
 Replace the ``X`` with the defined number:

 .. code-block:: console